vuongducphuong/documentation/content/applications/sales/sales/invoicing/invoicing_policy.rst

    .. image:: invoicing_policy/invoicing_policy_4.png
       :align: center
       :class: img-thumbnail
-      :alt: How to see your delivered and invoiced quantities on Odoo Sales?
+      :alt: How to see your delivered and invoiced quantities on Leansoft Sales?

-   Odoo will automatically add the quantities to the invoice (even if it is a partial delivery).
+   Leansoft will automatically add the quantities to the invoice (even if it is a partial delivery).

 Finally, to create an invoice, you will have different possibilities: regular invoice or down payment (percentage or fixed amount).